 As Atwood unfolds The Testaments, she opens up the innermost workings of Gilead as each woman is forced to come to terms with who she is, and how far she will go for what she believes.

 The other two narrators are young girls called Agnes Jemima and Daisy who have been raised in entirely different circumstances.
-Agnes is the daughter of Commander but after the death of her mother, Tabitha, Agnes learns she is really the daughter of a Handmaiden.
-Agnes is determined to find out the identity of her mother but things become more complicated when a marriage is arranged for her with a high-ranking Commander who is more than twice her age.
+After the death of her mother, Agnes learns she is the daughter of a Handmaiden and is determined to find out her identity but things become more complicated when a marriage is arranged for her with a high-ranking Commander who is more than twice her age.

 The Pearl Girls are a new concept where apprentice aunts are assigned to a mission to bring converts to Gilead.
 Dressed in their distinctive silver dresses and pearl necklaces, the Pearl Girls specifically prey on vulnerable young girls and sell them an image of a benevolent Gilead where they would be cherished.
 Of course, we know the reality is far different.